 21st June 2021 7:30pm by Zoom

-This extensive scheme is a nationally significant Flood and Erosion Risk Management project to upgrade the existing ageing coastal defences along the seafront, reducing the risk of flooding to more than 10,000 homes and 700 businesses.
-It will focus on the processes undertaken by the team to incorporate climate change predictions into the design, ensuring the Scheme maintains the same standard of protection for its 100-year design life.
+The Southsea Coastal Scheme is a nationally significant Flood and Erosion Risk Management project led by Portsmouth City Council to upgrade the ageing coastal defences along the seafront at Southsea, reducing the risk of flooding to more than 10,000 homes and 700 businesses.
+The talk will cover the background of the Scheme and provide an overview of the stages and process that are undertaken to deliver a coastal and flood protection scheme of this scale.
+It will focus on the processes to incorporate climate change predictions into the design, ensuring the Scheme maintains the same standard of protection for its 100-year design life.

 Banking the World’s Seeds - conserving and enabling the use of plant diversity for innovation and adaptation

 Rachael Davies, Germination Specialist – Millennium Seed Bank, Royal Botanic Gardens Kew.

 The Millennium Seed Bank represents the greatest concentration of living seed-plant biodiversity on earth.
 This wild seed bank is a global resource for conservation and sustainable use of plants.
 It currently holds nearly 40, 000 species and over 2 billion seeds.
 The talk will cover aspects of seed collection, curation and germination as well as an overview of the work done by the MSB partnership and how seeds banks provide options for the future survival and use of plants.